-- Political appointee commission that draws Ohio's legislative districts (see above) serves as the backup commission Governor, state auditor, secretary of state, legislative majority and minority leaders each select one member (source: OHIO CONST. art.
+Political appointee commission (Ohio Redistricting Commission)

+• Governor, state auditor, secretary of state, legislative majority and minority leaders each select one member (source: OHIO CONST. art.
 XI, § 1)

-Process Effective 2021: • Political appointee commission draws the lines (source: Ohio Const. art.
-XI, § 1) • At least four commissioners, including 2 from each party, must vote to approve a district plan • If a final plan has not been adopted by Sept.
-1, then a proposed plan shall be introduced on that date, a public hearing shall be held during which amendments may be proposed, then a final plan shall be adopted before Sept.
-15 of that year (source: OHIO CONST. art.
-XI, § 8) o If at least four commissioners, including 2 from each party, approve the plan it is put in place for 10 years (source: Id.)
-If at least four commissioners, without bipartisan support, approve the plan it is put in place for 4 years (source: Id.) • Governor can't veto the plan (source: Ohio Const. art.
-II, § 16) • State Supreme Court has exclusive, original jurisdiction over redistricting plans (source: OHIO CONST. art.
-XI, § 9) State-Level Effective 2021: Criteria • Contiguity for House (source : OHIO CONST. art XI, § 3(B)(3)) and Senate (source : OHIO CONST. art XI, $\S 4(A)$) Ranked: No • Compactness (source : OHIO CONST. art XI, § 6(C)) District boundaries shall be created using boundaries of counties, municipalities, and townships (source: OHIO CONST. art.
-XI, § 7) • Where feasible, House districts shall not split a county more than once (source : OHIO CONST. art.
-XI, § 3 (C)(3)) • District population shall not vary more than 5 percent from ratio of representation (source: Оню Const. art XI, § 3(B)(1)) • Shall not be drawn primarily to favor or disfavor a political party (source: OHIO CONST. art.
-XI, § 6(A)) • Statewide proportional seat share of political parties should "correspond closely" to statewide election results (source: OHIO CONST. art.
-XI, § 6 (B)) • Nest House districts within Senate districts (source: Ohio Const. art XI, § 4(A)) State Supreme Court has original jurisdiction in cases arising under Ohio Constitution relating D III II · to reapportionment (source: OHIO CONST. art.
-XI, § 9) Public Hearings Effective 2021: Must hold at least three public hearings before final plans are published (source : OHIO Covers and VI & 1/(2)) Timina CONST. art.
-XI, § 1(C)) Timing Effective 2021: • Final plan must be adopted by Sept.
-1 in a year ending in 1 (source: OHIO CONST. art.
-XI, § 1(C)) If a final plan has not been adopted by Sont 1, then a proposed plan shall be introduced an • If a final plan has not been adopted by Sept.
-1, then a proposed plan shall be introduced on that date, a public hearing shall be held during which amendments may be proposed, then a final plan shall be adopted before Sept.
-15 of that year (source: OHIO CONST. art.
+Process Political appointee commission draws the lines (source: OHIO CONST. art.
+XI, § 1) At least four commissioners, including 2 from each party, must vote to approve a district plan If a final plan has not been adopted by September 1, then a proposed plan shall be introduced on that date, a public hearing shall be held during which amendments may be proposed, then a final plan shall be adopted before September 15 of that year (source: OHIO CONST. art.
+XI, § 8) If at least four commissioners, including 2 from each party, approve the plan it is put in place for 10 years (source: Id.)
+If at least four commissioners, without bipartisan support, approve the plan it is put in place for 4 years (source: Id.)
+Governor cannot veto the plan (source: OHIO CONST. art.
+II, § 16) State supreme court has exclusive, original jurisdiction over redistricting plans (source: OHIO CONST. art.
+XI, § 9) State-Level Contiguity for house ( source : OHIO CONST. art XI, § 3(B)(3)) and senate ( source : OHIO Criteria Const. art XI, $\S$ 4(A)) • Compactness (source: OHIO CONST. art XI, § 6(C)) Ranked: No District boundaries shall be created using boundaries of counties, municipalities, and townships (source: OHIO CONST. art.
+XI, § 7) Where feasible, house districts shall not split a county more than once (source: OHIO CONST. art.
+XI, § 3 (C)(3)) District population shall not vary more than 5% from ratio of representation (source: OHIO CONST. art XI, § 3(B)(1)) Shall not be drawn primarily to favor or disfavor a political party (source: OHIO CONST. art.
+XI, § 6(A)) Statewide proportional seat share of political parties should "correspond closely" to statewide election results (source: OHIO CONST. art.
+XI, § 6 (B)) Nest house districts within senate districts (source: OHIO CONST. art XI, § 4(A)) State supreme court has original jurisdiction in cases arising under Ohio Constitution relating to reapportionment (source: OHIO CONST. art.
+XI, § 9) Public Hearings Must hold at least 3 public hearings before final plans are published (source: OHIO CONST. art.
+XI, § 1(C)) Timing Final plan must be adopted by September 1 in a year ending in 1 (source: OHIO CONST. art.
+XI, § 1(C)) If a final plan has not been adopted by September 1, then a proposed plan shall be introduced on that date, a public hearing shall be held during which amendments may be proposed, then a final plan shall be adopted before September 15 of that year (source: OHIO CONST. art.
+XI, § 8) If a final plan is adopted via this backup procedure, then a new district plan shall be adopted by a reconvened commission after July 1 of the year following the year the commission ceased to be active (source: OHIO CONST. art.
 XI, § 8)